The Garden Route and Karoo – the ultimate 2 week road trip

 There are 2 passes to get from George to Oudshoorn in the Little Karoo.
 The most obvious is the paved and incredibly scenic Outeniqua Pass.
 But we were saving that for our return.
 On this trip we took the very rough Montagu pass, the old pass built in the mid-1800’s by convict labour.

 Once across the pass (it takes about 45 minutes) the lush green of the Garden Route disappears to be replaced by semi-desert.
 The Little Karoo is dry and you’ll see cactus and shrubs.
-The scenery is scenic with red earth and majestic mountain ranges in the distance.
+Impressive landscapes with red earth and majestic mountain ranges in the distance.

 Oudtshoorn would end up being our favorite spot on this trip.
 There are a ton of wildlife, adventure, and sightseeing opportunities.
 The town itself is very pretty and quiet.
 Like George it’s very easy to find your way around without getting lost.